-- 1. Strict guidelines and practices developed by the Joint Nature Conservation Committee (JNCC) UK for survey work seek to ensure that any impact on features is minimised to the lowest possible levels and that the conservation objectives can be achieved. - 2.
-Marine research activities surveys are generally performed by trained, qualified staff using non-invasive techniques (where possible) such as acoustic and video methodologies. - 3.
-In NI, DAERA and the Crown Estate, must be notified before any activities within the MPAs take place and will require the provision of detailed methodologies for all marine research to assess if any impacts to the SPAs, SACs and MCZs features are likely to occur. - a.
-The Marine Licensing (Exempted Activities) (Amendment) Order (Northern Ireland) 2022 Article 17 Scientific instruments etc.
+- Strict guidelines and practices developed by the Joint Nature Conservation Committee (JNCC) UK for survey work seek to ensure that any impact on features is minimised to the lowest possible levels and that the conservation objectives can be achieved. - 2.
+Marine research activities surveys are generally performed by trained, qualified staff using non-invasive techniques (where possible) such as acoustic and video methodologies.

-- 4. In the Rol, conducting marine scientific research within SPAs and SACs is subject to consent from the National Parks and Wildlife Service, through the Activities Requiring Consent (ARC) process. - 5.
+- 3. In NI, DAERA and the Crown Estate must be notified before any activities within MPAs take place and will require the provision of detailed methodologies for all Marine research to assess if any impacts to the SPAs, SACs and MCZs features are likely to occur. - a.
+The Marine Licensing (Exempted Activities) (Amendment) Order (Northern Ireland) 2022 Article 17 Scientific instruments etc. - 4.
+In the Rol conducting marine scientific research within SPAs and SACs is subject to permit from the National Parks and Wildlife Service (NPWS). - 5.
 In the Rol, researchers conducting surveys on vessels should follow the code of practice for undertaking marine scientific research by the Marine Institute within MPAs. - a.
-For research in SACs researchers must apply for consent to the DHLGH National Parks and Wildlife Service through the Conduct Marine Scientific Research at Irish Coral Reef Special Conservation Areas. - 6.
+For research in SACs researchers must apply for consent to the DHLGH NPWS through the Conduct Marine Scientific Research at Irish Coral Reef Special Conservation Areas. - 6.
 The Marine Monitoring Handbook addresses the principles behind, and the procedures for, monitoring the habitats and species within marine SACs in UK waters to assess their condition. - a.
 Researchers should use the Handbook as a toolkit to assist those with responsibility for monitoring to select and use appropriate methods. - 7.
-Within the UK and Ireland, a series of Recommended Operating Guidelines were produced by the MESH (Mapping European Seabed Habitats) and MESH Atlantic projects to standardise the use of survey equipment.
-This enables users to obtain the best quality data for habitat mapping and it is recommended that researchers utilise these guidelines for mapping intertidal, shallow subtidal, and deep subtidal habitats by remote and on-site surveys.
+Within the UK and Ireland, a series of Recommended Operating Guidelines were produced by the MESH and MESH Atlantic projects to standardise the use of survey equipment (including the use and ground-truthing of acoustic techniques and remote sensing imagery) for users to obtain the best quality data for habitat mapping.
+Researchers should use these guidelines.
+For mapping intertidal, shallow subtidal and deep subtidal habitats by remote and on-site surveys.